Guatemala Food Guide

 Arroz con Leche

-Creamy rice pudding flavored with cinnamon, sugar, and sometimes raisins.
-It's a comforting dessert enjoyed throughout the country, served warm or cold.
-Simple yet satisfying sweet treat.
+Creamy rice pudding flavored with cinnamon, sugar and sometimes raisins.
+People eat it all over the country, warm or cold.
+Nothing fancy, but it does the job.

 Buñuelos